 In equity investing, the investor takes an ownership stake in the company.
 The problem for startups is that they don’t have a lot to offer.
 Startups often do not have significant revenue, sometimes they don’t even have a full product.

-These companies have an idea and some evidence that they can turn this idea into a very successful business that someone else will acquire.
+These companies have an idea and some evidence that they can turn this idea into a very successful business that someone else will eventually acquire.
+These are startups that are at the very beginning of a long journey to large scale success.

 Angels investors provide early-stage capital that is much closer to equity than it is to debt.